CallOfCreator/NewMod/README.md

 # 📥 Installation

 1. **Download the latest version of NewMod** for your Among Us installation from [here](https://github.com/CallOfCreator/NewMod/releases/latest).
+2. Copy all contents of your *vanilla* Among Us folder to a new folder (this will be your modded Among Us).
-2. Extract the contents into your Among Us folder.
+3. Extract all contents of `BepInEx.Unity.Il2CPP-win-x86_be.725.zip` into your modded Among Us folder.
+4. Download the latest version of **Reactor** and **MiraAPI**, then place them into the `BepInEx/plugins` folder.
-3. Launch the game with `Among Us.exe`.
+5. Launch the game with `Among Us.exe`.
 The first run may take 4-5 minutes as the mod initializes.

 ---